 As the public becomes increasingly worried by climate change and deforestation, Dr. Seuss’s The Lorax, originally published in 1971, may be more relevant than ever before.
 With its unforgettable characters and sentiment, the classic is an entertaining and informative way of introducing young children to environmental issues.

-Unfortunately, The Lorax Garden app (Oceanhouse Media) pales in comparison.
+Unfortunately, The Lorax Garden app (Oceanhouse Media, April 2010) pales in comparison.
 The aim of the app is to restore barren forests by digitally raising flowers and Truffula trees.
 The process of doing so is unnecessarily complicated and seems to involve more steps than growing an actual tree.

 Are you confused yet?
 Me too.